f5devcentral/f5xc-solutions/docs/guides/guide2.rst

 - CI/CD pipelines using tools like GitLab, Jenkins, and CircleCI
 - Infrastructure as code with Terraform

+.. note:: While Ansible is discussed here, its more so because it would be an oversight not to include it.
+That said, F5 Distributed Cloud does not currently maintain a module or playbooks for Ansible.
+There are some field supported examples that may be included.

 Getting Started with F5 Distributed Cloud API
 ---------------------------------------------